jimm/www-ellisislandband-net/schedule.md

 ### February 2020

-**February 29th** *Rach's Hope*, Penfield Pavilion, Fairfield, CT Rach's Hope! (link for tickets coming soon): Families helping families weather the storm of critical illness.
-[Rach’s Hope: Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created in
+**February 29th** *Rach's Hope*, Penfield Pavilion, Fairfield, CT

+Rach's Hope! (link for tickets coming soon): [Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created in